FacebookBlueskyLinkedInShare

 Sarah Quesen

-Director, Assessment Research and Innovation
+Director, Assessment Research and Development

 Overview

-Quesen has over 25 years of experience as an educator and continues to serve on the teaching faculty in the Department of Statistics at the University of Pittsburgh.
+Quesen has more than 25 years of experience as an educator and continues to serve on the teaching faculty in the Department of Statistics at the University of Pittsburgh.
 Prior to joining WestEd, she was a senior research scientist at Pearson, where she served as lead psychometrician on complex, large-scale assessment contracts.
 Her extensive experience in both academic and operational settings drives her commitment to disrupting outdated assessment practices.

 Education